-Detailed descriptions below of the many classes tentatively scheduled for Camp Independence 2018:
+Detailed descriptions below of the many classes scheduled for Camp Independence 2018:

-Make sure to sign up for our e-news to get updates!
+Please sign up for our e-news to receive event updates!

 Friday, May 18th